cadimi-a/weaver/README.md

 - Follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) for commit messages.
 - Main dependencies in the pattern should be used with specific versions.
 This ensures that the pattern can be run without any issues in the future.
+- Refrain from using remote modules.
+The fundamental goal of this project is to enhance understanding of the architecture, so I aim to minimize black-box components as much as possible.
+If module development is necessary, please implement it under the appropriate path within the `modules` directory.

 # GitHub Actions Workflow
 ## PR to Main Branch